 After the boiler certificate expired in January 2014 it was loaned out to Barrow Hill Roundhouse where it was on static display.
 It had been hoped that the locomotive would be returned to Bridgnorth where work on overhauling the locomotive could commenced in 2016 but this proved to be optimistic.
 In early 2018 5164 was still at Barrow Hill and the owners thought that its return to Bridgnorth might still be some time off.

 In July 2018 The Erlestoke Manor Fund (EMF) disclosed that they were in discussions with the 5164 Preservation Group with a view to becoming the new owners of the locomotive.
-A price was already agreed between the parties.
-The sale will proceed if the current Severn Valley Railway agreement for 5164 is transferred to the EMF.
+A price had already been agreed between the parties.
+The transfer of ownership was completed with the agreement of the Severn Valley Railway in November.
+The locomotive will remain as a Severn Valley Railway resident.

 |Home Base||Current Status||Owner|